Inns and Outs

 Healing the divisions

 Politicians rule by dividing.
-Wise men heal by uniting.
+Wise men heal by unifying.

 The Good Samaritan.
 Detail from a painting by Balthasar van Cortbemde (1647).
 Public domain image downloaded from Wikimedia Commons.